Curvature-induced quantum spin-Hall effect on a M\"obius strip

-To this end the electronic and topological properties of a M\"obius graphene ribbon are explored numerically using a solver of the Dirac equation in curved space \cite{JD_thesis, cdp}.
-The method is based on the conceptual similarities between the Dirac and the Boltzmann equations and is an extension of the quantum lattice Boltzmann method \cite{succi_qlbm} to curved space.
+To this end numerical studies were curried out with a solver of the Dirac equation in curved space \cite{JD_thesis, cdp}.
+The method is based on the conceptual similarities between the Dirac and Boltzmann equations and is an extension of the quantum lattice Boltzmann method \cite{succi_qlbm} to curved space.
 Through our simulations we observe a quantum spin-Hall current in the bulk of a M\"obius graphene strip.
 Additionally, we compare the result to a simpler curved space topology, namely the torus and we propose a simple valid current conserving and time-reversal symmetric boundary condition for the method.
 Furthemore, a specific illustration of the equivalence between the Berry and Ricci curvature is presented analytically through a traveling wave-packet around a M\"obius strip.

-Firstly we introduce the Dirac equation and its extension to curved space and specifically deformed graphene.
-In the next section, the simulations and results are presented for the M\"obius and the torus geometries.
-The paper finishes with a summary and outlook section.
-An appendix can be found at the end including a more detailed description of the numerical model (Appendix~\ref{sec:QLBM}) and a calculation of the Berry phase relevant to a M\"obius band (Appendix~\ref{app:berry_phase}).